oracle/graal/substratevm/DEBUGINFO.md

 The prototype is currently implemented only for gdb on Linux.

-  - Linux/x86_64 suppoort has been tested and should work correctly.
+  - Linux/x86_64 support has been tested and should work correctly.

   - Linux/AArch64 support is present but has not yet been fully